Just like people, cars have great personalities. As a photographer, you can capture these in your images for some amazing car photography.

-It’s possible to take photos cars with a smartphone, either an iPhone or an Android.
+It’s possible to take photos of cars with a smartphone, either an iPhone or an Android.
 The best results will be attained using a camera that allows you to change lenses though.

-With this in mind the recommended camera body will be a dSLR, a full frame mirrorless camera, or a micro four thirds camera.
+With this in mind, the recommended camera body will be a DSLR, a full frame mirrorless camera, or a micro four-thirds camera.

 The brand of camera you choose will inform the type of camera body you have.
 Those choosing Nikon or Canon will likely be using a dSLR, and those using a Sony or Fuji will be using a mirrorless camera.

 Regardless of which one you choose, you can take amazing automotive photography, from Ford to BMW.

 A good wide angle lens is necessary for many forms of photography, not just car shots.
 You’ll be using a wide angle lens to capture your scene setting photo.
 Whether this is a photo shoot in your local parking lot or a mountain action shot.

 This is the photo that shows your car in its natural environment.